0x1un/dell-5559/README.md

+*I no longer own this laptop.
+Since I am unable to test anything, I am marking this as archived.*

 # Dell Inspiron 5559

 This repo is for the 15" Dell Inspiron 5559 i5-6200U.
 It should work for the 17" model.